eleda77/eleda77.github.io/docs/vocab_list.md

 **quelch** - to squelch; to eliminate

+**quiddity** - the essence of a thing—that is, whatever makes something the type of thing that it is

 **quiff** - a piece of hair, especially on a man, brushed upward and backward from the forehead (you'd look like an idiot with it)

+**quilly** - pertaining to or resembling a quill

 **quincunx** - an arrangement of five objects with four at the corners of a square or rectangle and the fifth at its center, used for the five on dice or playing cards, and in planting tree